BolajiAyodeji/awesome-technical-writing/README.md

 * [Readme Markdown Generator](https://github.com/kefranabg/readme-md-generator) - CLI that generates beautiful README.md files.
 * [Capture to a Gif](https://chrome.google.com/webstore/detail/capture-to-a-gif/eapecadlmfblmnfnojebefkbginhggeh) - Record content of pages to an animated gif picture from browser.
 * [Microsoft Word](https://www.microsoft.com/en/microsoft-365/word) - Goes beyond checking spelling and grammar, intelligent suggestions is also included to assist you across documents, email, and on the web.
+* [Log4brains](https://github.com/thomvaill/log4brains) - Docs-as-code knowledge base to manage Architecture Decision Records (ADR) for your project and publish them automatically as a static website.

 ## Conferences
 * [Write the Docs Conferences](https://www.writethedocs.org/conf/)